jundalisay/spblist/content/en/research/socrates/timaeus/chapter-02.md

 <!-- SOCRATES= Very good.
 And what is this ancient famous action of the Athenians, which Critias declared, on the authority of Solon, to be not a mere legend, but an actual fact?
  -->

-{{< r a="Critias" >}}
+{{< r a="Hemocrates" >}}
 Critias told this story to me when he was nearly 90 years old and I was about 10.

-It was during that day of the Apaturia which is called the Registration of Youth wherein our parents gave prizes for recitations, and the poems of several poets were recited by us boys.
+It was day of the Apaturia which is called the Registration of Youth wherein:
+- boys recited the poems of several poets
+- the parents gave prizes for recitations

 Many of us sang the poems of Solon, which at that time had not gone out of fashion.

 One of our tribe, either because he thought so or to please Critias, said that in his judgment Solon was not only the wisest of men, but also the noblest of poets.

-Critias brightened up at hearing this and said, smiling: Yes, Amynander, if Solon had only, like other poets, made poetry the business of his life, and had completed the tale which he brought with him from Egypt, and had not been compelled, by reason of the factions and troubles which he found stirring in his own country when he came home, to attend to other matters, in my opinion he would have been as famous as Homer or Hesiod, or any poet.
+Critias brightened up at hearing this and said, smiling:

+Yes, Amynander.
+Solon found factions and troubles stirring in his own country when he came home.
+This forced him to attend to other matters instead of:
+- making poetry the business of his life
+- completing the tale which he brought from Egypt

+If he did this, he would have been as famous as Homer or Hesiod, or any poet.

 It was about the greatest action which the Athenians ever did, and which should have been the most famous.
 But, through the lapse of time and the destruction of the actors, it has not come down to us.
 {{< /r >}}